Best Free Movie End Credits Makers Online (crawlers, rolling credits) [year]

 That way, you already have all the placeholders ready, and what you type into the Google sheet document can be viewed instantly in the end credit layout.

-After that, you can easily go in and change the design of the end crawl, as each group is divided into different categories.
+After that, you can quickly change the design of the end crawl, as each group is divided into different categories.

 You can change everything from the typography to column width, text, and section alignment.
 You can also add subheadings, choose if you want a gutter, change the aspect ratio of your project, change the frame rate, and much more.